Our cookies

 The retailers featured on this page may compensate us when our readers follow links to their websites and make a purchase.
 More

-We've joined iD Mobile ourselves to review their 4G network coverage, data speeds and benefits as a real user.
+We've joined iD Mobile ourselves to review their 5G/4G network coverage, data speeds and benefits as a real user.
 Here's what we found.
-Last updated: 14th November 2023.
+Last updated: 16th December 2024.

 Overall rating